 The full Curriculum Committee has elected to fulfill this workgroup's role and function.
 It considers and approves (when appropriate) distance education requests.
-Distance education modalities must be reapproved each time a course proposal (new, updated, or revised) comes before Curriculum Committee; approval is contingent upon the merits of each proposal, which, at a minimum, must document the methods of instruction, how the instructor maintains regular effective contact with and between students, and how the instructor maintains ADA (42 U.S.C. § 12100 et seq.) and Section 508 (29 U.S.C. § 794d) compliance.
-The originator of any distance education course (excepting online-enhanced courses) may accomplish this by completing a Distance Education addendum (available through the CMS) for each course which may be offered in a distance education format.
-The Distance Education Workgroup reviews and approves these addenda through a motion and vote which must be conducted separately from the course approval motion and vote.
-The Curriculum Technician documents the actions taken by this workgroup, which are an integral part of the minutes of each Curriculum Committee approval date: 16 October 2007.
+Distance education modalities must be reapproved each time a course proposal (new, updated, or revised) comes before Curriculum Committee; approval is contingent upon the merits of each proposal, which, at a minimum, must document the methods of instruction, how the instructor maintains regular effective contact with and between students, and how the instructor maintains ADA (42 U.S.C. §12100 et seq.) and Section 508 (29 U.S.C. §794d) compliance.
+The originator of any distance education course (excepting online-enhanced courses) may accomplish this by completing a Distance Education addendum (available through the CMS by selecting "Distance Education" as a method of instruction) for each course that may be offered in a distance education format.
+The Distance Education Workgroup reviews and approves these addenda through a motion, second, and vote which must be conducted separately from the course approval motion, second, and vote.
+The Curriculum Technician or designee documents the actions taken by this workgroup, which are an integral part of the minutes of each Curriculum Committee.
+Curriculum Committee adoption date: 16 October 2007.